kentwait/cuda-mamba/README.md

 # CUDA-Mamba

 Nvidia CUDA container with Mamba package manager installed.
-This container is a useful base for containers that Python package management and need access to CUDA libraries.
+This container is a useful base for containers that need Python package management and access to CUDA libraries.

-## Downloading from Dockehub
+## Downloading from Dockerhub

 CUDA-Mamba can be downloaded from Dockerhub using the following